scholarslab/makerspace-tracker/README.md

 Database for tracking 3D prints in the Makerspace.

+- Uses Node.js and Express.js with a PostgreSQL Database

-# Dev usage
+# Dev Usage

-Clone to a directory
+- Clone to a directory
 ```
 git clone https://github.com/scholarslab/makerspace-tracker.git
 ```

-Install the dependencies
+- Install the dependencies
 ```
 npm install
 ```

-Run the server locally
+- Run the server locally
 ```
-node index.js
+npm run dev
 ```

 View the website in the browser: http://localhost:5000/